For updates on COVID-19 as it relates to autoimmune disease, check out our evolving timeline: COVID-19 News and Research Updates

 COVID-19 Resources from Organizations:

-Artiga, S., Garfield, R., Orgera, K. (April 7, 2020).
-Communities of Color at Higher Risk for Health and Economic Challenges due to COVID-19.
+Artiga, S., Garfield, R., & Orgera, K. (2020).
+Communities of color at higher risk for health and economic challenges due to covid-19.
 Kaiser Family Foundation.

-Wood, K. (May 6, 2020).
+Wood, K. (2020).
 A Diseased Nation: COVID-19 as a Deadly Symptom of Systemic Racism in the US.
-Milken Institute.
+George Washington Milken Institute

-Windsor, M. (November 1, 2019).
+Windsor, M. (2019).
 Here’s a playbook for stopping deadly cytokine storm syndrome.
-University of Alabama at Birmingham: Reporter.
+UAB Reporter.

 Sign up for resources, insights, and updates on autoimmune disease and living with chronic illness.